driehle/learnweb-crawler/README.md

 Crawler for the WWU Learnweb2
 =============================

-This is a crawler writtein PHP to download files from the LearnWeb of the WWU and store them into a local directory.
+This is a crawler written in PHP to download files from the LearnWeb of the WWU and store them into a local directory.
 This can be e.g. a Dropbox directory, that way you'll have your lectures with you whereever you go.

 Requirements
 ------------

   * PHP 5.3
-  * Linux system (probably works unter WIN, but not testet)
+  * Linux system (probably works under WIN, but not testet)

 Installation